openml/docs/docs/Website.md

 ``` python
 npm install
 ```
-to install the react build scripts, and then build a production version of the website:
+Go back to the home directory.
+Build a production version of the website with:

 ``` python
 npm run build --prefix server/src/client/app/
 ```

-Start the server by going back to the home directory and running:
+Start the server by running:

 ``` python
 flask run